kvitale/PokemonParty/README.md

 ## How to use

-- Click the "Add Pokemon to party" button to add that Pokemon to your list of Pokemon.
+- Click the "Add Pokemon to party" button to add that Pokemon to your party of Pokemon.

 - You can also change a pokemon from default color to shiny by clicking on the image of whatever Pokemon you choose.

 - Also hit the like button the like your favorite Pokemon.

+- If you no longer want the Pokemon in your party, simply hit the "remove Pokemon" button.

 ## Built From